Dr Anne Stobart

 Stobart A. (2013) "Lett her refrain from all hott spices": Medicinal recipes and advice in the treatment of the King’s Evil in seventeenth-century south-west England.
 In: DiMeo M and Pennell S (eds) Reading and writing recipe books, 1550-1800.
 Manchester: Manchester University Press, 203-224.

 Stobart A. (2014) Sourcing herbs sustainably: Past, present and future?
 In: Brice-Ytsma H and Watkins F (eds) Herbal exchanges: in celebration of the National Institute of Medical Herbalists.
 London: Strathmore Publishing, 133-140.

 Francia S and Stobart A. (eds) (2014) Critical approaches to the history of western herbal medicine: From classical antiquity to the early modern period.
 London: Bloomsbury.

 Stobart A. (2016) Household medicine in seventeenth-century England.
 London: Bloomsbury Academic.

-Stobart A. (forthcoming 2020) The medicinal forest garden handbook: Growing, harvesting and using healing trees and shrubs in a temperate climate.
+Stobart A. (2020) The medicinal forest garden handbook: Growing, harvesting and using healing trees and shrubs in a temperate climate.
 East Meon, Hampshire, UK: Permanent Publications.